Basic pathpyG Concepts¶

 Motivation and Learning Objectives¶

-targets GPU-accelerated analysis and learning using higher-order graph models for time series data on graphs, it can also be used to represent, analyze and interactively visualize static graphs.
-For this, it provides a Graph
+This first step of our multi-stage introductory tutorial introduces key concepts of pathpyG.
+While pathpyG targets GPU-accelerated analysis and learning using higher-order graph models for time series data on graphs, it can also be used to represent, analyze and interactively visualize static graphs.
+For this, it provides a Graph class that is build around the torch_geometric.data.Data object, which has the advantage that we can directly apply pyG transforms and use the Graph object for deep graph learning.

-to represent static graphs.
+In this tutorial you will learn how we can use pathpyG to represent static graphs.
 We start with basic features to create directed and undirected graphs with node-, edge-, and graph-level attributes.
 We also show how we can read and write graph data and how we can implement graph algorithms that are based on a traversal of nodes and edges.

-We first import the modules torch
+We first import the modules torch, torch_geometric and pathpyG.

 import torch